signalfyi/support/README.md

-# Welcome to signal.fyi Support
+# Welcome to signal.fyi support

 Thank you for using signal.fyi!
 This repository is where you can ask questions, report issues, and suggest improvements for signal.fyi.